jakelarson3/StockMarketGame/README.md

 # StockMarketGame
-Stockify!
+Stockify!!
-Simulates the basic of the stock market https://veaster2.wixsite.com/stockify
+Simulates the basics of the stock market https://veaster2.wixsite.com/stockify